This page tells you about the chemotherapy drug combination BEACOPP and its possible side effects. There is information about

 You have each cycle of treatment in the following way.

 - On the first day you have cyclophosphamide and doxorubicin as injections into your cannula or central line.
 You have etoposide as a drip.
-You also start taking procarbazine tablets for a week and prednisone tablets (steroids) for 2 weeks
+You also start taking procarbazine capsules for a week and prednisolone tablets (steroids) for 2 weeks

 - You have etoposide as a drip (infusion) on the following 2 days